Les Kurbas Theatre

 Interior of the Casino de Paris, which now houses the L. Kurbas Theater.
 Photo of the first floor.
 20th century.

 The Les Kurbas Lviv Academic Theater was founded in 1988 by Volodymyr Kuchynsky and a group of young actors who, like the outstanding Ukrainian director Les Kurbas and his colleagues in 1918, felt the need to create a theater.
-Oleg Mikhailovich Tsyona has been the artistic director of the theater since 2019.
+Many of those younger actors previously performed at the Maria Zankovetska Theatre in Lviv.
+Oleh Mykhailovych Tsyona has been the artistic director of the Les Kurbas Theatre since 2019.